 Risk Adjustment.
 Our Medicare premiums are subject to retroactive increase or decrease based on the health status of our Medicare members (as measured by member risk score).
-We estimate our members' risk scores and the related amount of Medicare revenue that will ultimately be realized for the periods presented based on our knowledge of our members' health status, risk scores and Centers for Medicare & Medicaid Services ("CMS") practices.
+We estimate our members' risk scores and the related amount of Medicare revenue that will ultimately be realized for the periods presented based on our knowledge of our members' health status, risk scores and CMS practices.

 Minimum MLR.
-The Affordable Care Act ("ACA") established a minimum annual medical loss ratio ("Minimum MLR") of 85% for Medicare.
-The medical loss ratio represents medical costs as a percentage of premium revenue.
+The Affordable Care Act ("ACA") established a Minimum MLR of 85% for Medicare.
 Federal regulations define what constitutes medical costs and premium revenue.
 If the Minimum MLR is not met, we may be required to pay rebates to the federal government.
 We recognize estimated rebates under the Minimum MLR as an adjustment to premium revenue in our consolidated statements of income.